 Features of the Milwaukee m12

 The battery charges faster, and it takes longer to use without running low.
 The powerful motor is unmatched when it comes to performance.
 The battery charges in less than an hour.

-The speed ranges from 5,000 to 32 000rpm, and that is way faster than Dremel.
+The speed ranges from 5,000 to 32 000rpm, which is way faster than Dremel.
 That makes it ideal for tough applications that involve hard materials.
 You do not struggle to work them out.
 It becomes easier than expected.
 Do not take more time on your projects.
-Maximum performance comes from the maximum speed the tool runs at.
+Maximum performance comes from the maximum speed at the tool runs at.
 The speed dial makes the operation easy.

-The collet is compatible with 1/32 to 18inch shank accessories.
+The collet is compatible with 1/32 to 18-inch shank accessories.
 That gives you a wide range of accessories to work with.
-If one goes missing, that does not stop progress, grab another one.
+If one goes missing, that does not stop progress; grab another.

-This feature notifies you when power is going down.
+This feature notifies you when the power is going down.